 Between 10 and 15 people out of every 100 with non small cell lung cancer (10 to 15%) have EGFR positive cancer.

-Crizotinib, ceritinib, alectinib and brigatinib are tyrosine kinase inhibitors.
-They work by blocking an enzyme called anaplastic lymphoma kinase (ALK).
+Tyrosine kinase inhibitors work by blocking an enzyme called anaplastic lymphoma kinase (ALK).
 They are used to treat some people with advanced non small cell lung cancer (NSCLC).
 The drugs that may be given include:

 These drugs only work in cancer cells that have an overactive version of ALK.
 So your doctor will check your cancer cells to see if this is the case.
 About 5 in 100 people (5%) with NSCLC have this.
 It is called ALK positive disease.